halcyonardency/sensu_dell/README.md

 ## Plugin details

-This initial stab at a plugin using the period check method that is common in Nagios and Sensu.
+This initial stab at a plugin using the periodic check method that is common in Nagios and Sensu.
 We will eventually replace this for a local daemon that runs on an asset, and will send alarms directly through the client Sensu socket.
 The framework for this daemon is forthcoming, but we'd like a local alarmbot that will listen to things like hardware events or syslog messages, and fire off notification on-demand rather than on a periodic schedule (push instead of poll).
 We can add double-verification by including concurrent periodic polling as a point of parity with the push notifications.

 ### Items Verified